culshoefer/codeCurriculum-gitbook/chapter2.md

 `def __init__(self, name, position, health)` is a special kind of function called a **constructor**.
 Constructors belong to the class and are used to *instantiate* (create) new objects.
 Notice the special name.
 We will see how to use constructors shortly.

-Also notice the special name `self`, which is the first argument of every method – Python passes it automatically, you don't have to do it yourself – and is also used to access attributes. `self` is used to reference attributes and methods belonging to the "current object", as oppossed to those belonging to a different object.
+Also notice the special name `self`, which is the first argument of every method – Python passes it automatically, you don't have to do it yourself – and is also used to access attributes. `self` is used to reference attributes and methods belonging to the "current object", as opposed to those belonging to a different object.

 ### Instantiating objects